Our projects

 Bioarchaeology

-Nikopoli field school includes an intensive, one-week Bioarchaeology course.
-During the course, you will handle real human remains from excavations in the city.
+During the course, you will handle real human remains from excavations.
 You will receive lectures and practical training in:

 Bone identification